French Togoland

-French Togoland (Togo français) was a French colonial League of Nations mandate from 1916 to 1946, and a UN trust territory from 1946 to 1960 in French West Africa.
+French Togoland (Togo français), officially the French Mandate for Togoland during the League of Nations period and then Togoland under French Administration during the UN trusteeship period, was a French colonial League of Nations mandate from 1922 to 1946, and a UN trust territory from 1946 to 1960 in French West Africa.
 In 1960 it became the independent Togolese Republic.